-3.9 The basic cases concerning service invocations through required ports 98 3.10 The basic cases concerning service invocations through provided ports 98 3.11 An example of a problematic case of service invocations 100 Empathizing the difference between an assembly of components and a composite.
-The Compiler can be easily putted on the shelf and reused later.
+3.9 The basic cases concerning service invocations through required ports 98 3.10 The basic cases concerning service invocations through provided ports 98 3.11 An example of a problematic case of service invocations 100 3.12 Empathizing the difference between an assembly of components and a composite.
+The COMPILER can be easily putted on the shelf and reused later.
 101 3.13 An example of a substitution.
 The replace routine is used to substitute an instance of the CALC (defined in Listing 3.4) with an instance of the EXTCALC (defined in Listing 3.8.)
-The compatibility of the descriptors is illustrated by the tuples checking in the bottom of the figure.
-105 nguie.
-105 4.1 Illustration of the fragile base class problem 113 4.2 Analogies between inheritance and composition 114 4.3 An example of the initial receiver lose in case of composition and it possible solution as proposed in ComponentJ 116 4.4 An example of architecture reuse 117 4.5 The instances of the CALC (defined in Listing 3.4) and the EXTCALC (defined without inher- itance in Listing 3.8 and with inheritance in Listing 4.3.)
+The compatibility of the descriptors is illustrated by the tuples checking in the bottom of the forms 105 ingure 105 4.1 Illustration of the fragile base class problem 113 4.2 Analogies between inheritance and composition 114 4.5 proposed in ComponentI 116 11 An example of architecture reuse 117 4.5 The instances of the CALC (defined in Listing 3.4) and the EXTCALC (defined without inher- 117 itance in Listing 3.8 and with inheritance in Listing 4.3.)
 121 4.6 An example of the method lookup mechanism in SMALLTALK.
-The mechanism follows the inheritance hierarchy 124 4.7 Descriptor ContolableFrontEnd (cf. Listing 4.5) exports the controlling behavior of the inherited internal component reqRecv via the newly added port control and a delegation connection.
-Greyed parts denote inherited subjects 127 4.8 An example of an extension and specialization of required ports.
-Grayed parts of the figure illustrate inherited parts 130 4.9 Dynamic substitution with a sub-descriptor having additional required port may lead to unsatisfied requirement in the architecture.
-Grayed parts of the figure illustrate inherited parts 132 4.10 1 0 trate inherited parts 135 5.1 Reflection of software systems [Costa Soria, 2011] 147 5.2 ObjVlisp Class is an instance of itself to solve the infinite recursion of the 5 ObjVlisp pos- tulates 149 5.3 The meta-model of Compo showing the integration of reflection.
+The mechanism follows the inheritance hierarchy.
+124 4.7 Descriptor CONTOLABLEFRONTEND (cf. Listing 4.5) exports the controlling behavior of the inherited internal component reqRecv via the newly added port control and a delegation connection.
+Greyed parts denote inherited subjects.
+127 4.8 An example of an extension and specialization of required ports.
+Grayed parts of the figure illustrate inherited parts.
+130 4.9 Dynamic substitution with a sub-descriptor having additional required port may lead to unsatisfied requirement in the architecture.
+Grayed parts of the figure illustrate inherited parts 132 4.10 Specialization and extension of an internal architecture.
+Grayed parts of this figure illus- trate inherited parts.
+135 5.1 Reflection of software systems [Costa Soria, 2011] 147 5.2 ObjVlisp Class is an instance of itself to solve the infinite recursion of the 5 ObjVlisp pos- tulates 149 5.3 The meta-model of Compo showing the integration of reflection.
 All elements, except the primitive ports, in the scheme were reified as COMPO descriptors.
-The grayed color de- notes original concepts shown in Figure 3.2 150 5.4 Excerpt of the meta-model (see Figure 5.3) showing the two basic elements: component and descriptor with their relations 151 5.5 A diagram of a component-based reification of the component concept.
-Greyed parts de- note inherited parts 155 5.6 A diagram of a component-based reification of the descriptor concept.
-Greyed parts de- note inherited parts 156 5.7 The & operator for accessing the component-oriented reification of the printingPort 101 port of an instance of descriptor TextEditor 161
+The grayed color de- notes original concepts shown in Figure 3.2 150 5.4 Excerpt of the meta-model (see Figure 5.3) showing the two basic elements: component and descriptor with their relations.
+151 5.5 A diagram of a component-based reification of the component concept.
+Greyed parts de- note inherited parts.
+155 5.6 A diagram of a component-based reification of the descriptor concept.
+Greyed parts de- 1 - 6 note inherited parts.
+156 5.7 The & operator for accessing the component-oriented reification of the printingPort 101 port of an instance of descriptor TEXTEDITOR 101

-List of Figures 229
+List of Figures